ventti/grafx2-c64tools/README.md

 # grafx2-c64tools
-C64 plugins for GrafX2 by Vent/TRIAD
+C64 plugins for GrafX2 by Vent

 These LUA scripts are written to be used with [GrafX2 2.4](http://pulkomandy.tk/projects/GrafX2/) as 'Brush Factory' plugins.